chandraskappagantula/chandraskappagantula/README.md

 ### Skills
 ___
- - **Languages**: Strong in Python, Java, Linux/Unix commands, WSL subsystems, and Arduino-specific C++ coding; fluent in HTML/CSS/JS web dev and LaTex
+ - **Languages**: Strong in Python, Java, Linux/Unix commands, WSL subsystems, and Arduino-specific C++ coding; fluent in HTML/CSS/JS web dev and LaTeX
  - **Tools**: Astronomy/astrophysics specific modules such as astropy, numpy & scipy, pyraf, and astroML, fluent in using WSL and Git Bash

 ### Current endeavors